 Pictures of dogs in Halloween costumes on social media are usually met with two kinds of comments.
-You’ll either get comments like, “Aww, so cute!” or comments that say, “Dogs aren’t people and they hate dressing up and you’re a terrible owner for doing that!”
+You’ll either get comments like, “Aww, so cute!” or comments that say, “Dogs aren’t people and they hate dressing up and you’re a terrible person for doing that!”

 Why are people getting so mad over a dog in a Halloween costume?